prashanthr05/pan-tilt-tracker/README.md

 Work Done by : Prashanth Ramadoss and Venkatasai Yeshasvi Tirupachuri

-Affiliation: Ecole Centrale de Nantes
+Affiliation: Ecole Centrale de Nantes, 2013-2014

 This project was aimed at modeling of a 2-DOF pan tilt shooter.